 Okay, so let's try to talk ground to ground.

 Web analytics allows you to understand How people interact with your website through their behavior and activities.
-It is a process of collecting, processing and analyzing digital data, i.e., all that information about users who visit your page.
+It is a process of collecting, processing and analyzing digital data, that is, all that information about users who visit your page.